h091237557/mark-validator/README.md

 #### custom validate function

-> There have a import point. the first parameter of custom function should be "value".
+> There have a import point. the first parameter of custom function should be "you want to validate value".

 ```
 const validator = require('mark-lin-validator');